COVID-19, Community Resources

 Looking for Help?

 The Washington State Department of Financial Institutions has put together this list of resources to support those economically impacted by the COVID-19 emergency.
+King County Office of Equity and Social Justice has put together this packet of community resources, available on their website in multiple languages.

 - Unemployment and Worker’s Compensation Assistance